vaibhav4859/Pharma-Street/README.md

 # Pharma-Street
-Pharma Stret is an online pharmacy store where you can order medicines build on React-js and Firebase.
+Pharma Stret is an online pharmacy store where you can order medicines.
+It is build on React Js and Firebase